ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 Next, create a new distributed vSwitch.

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. In the vSphere Client Host and Clusters view, right-click a data center and select menu New Distributed Switch.
+2. In the vSphere Client Host and Clusters view, right-click a data center and select menu New Distributed Switch.
-2. Enter a name, e.g. 'vds-vpc'.
+3. Enter a name, e.g. 'vds-vpc'.
-3. Select the version of the vSphere Distributed Switch.
+4. Select the version of the vSphere Distributed Switch.
 In this example, version 7.0.0 is used.
-4. Add the settings.
+5. Add the settings.
 Set the number of uplinks to 1.
-5. You can create a default port group at this point (e.g. 'dpg-management'), but additional port groups are needed e.g. for vMotion, vSAN, NSX-T TEPs, NFS etc.
+6. You can create a default port group at this point (e.g. 'dpg-management'), but additional port groups are needed e.g. for vMotion, vSAN, NSX-T TEPs, NFS etc.
-6. Finish the configuration of the distributed vSwitch.
+7. Finish the configuration of the distributed vSwitch.

 ### Modify MTU
 {: #vpc-bm-vmware-vcenter-dvs-mtu}

 Modify distributed vSwitch MTU to 9000.

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. In the vSphere Client Networking view, right-click the 'vds-vpc'.
+2. In the vSphere Client Networking view, right-click the 'vds-vpc'.
-2. Select Setting > Edit Settings.
+3. Select Setting > Edit Settings.
-3. Click Advanced Tab, and modify MTU (Bytes) to 9000.
+4. Click Advanced Tab, and modify MTU (Bytes) to 9000.
-4. Click OK.
+5. Click OK.

 ### Create Port Groups
 {: #vpc-bm-vmware-vcenter-dvs-dpgs}